HenrikJoreteg/worker-proof/README.md

 If your code already _is_ on the main thread, it still works and just skips all the message passing stuff.

+**WARNING:** This library works by serializing functions and evaluating strings as code on the other side.
+Generally, this is considered inadvisable due to potential security risks involved with any variation of `eval` of use of `Function` constructor, as is done here.
+This should probably not be used in a real production app.
+Get professional security review if you're considering it.

 ## Why?!

 If you're building an app that runs primarily in a worker, there are times when you'd like to be able to do things inside that worker code that is only possible or available in the main thread.